 Unfortunately, once you suffer a single lung collapse, your lung becomes weaker and more likely to collapse again in the future.
 Additionally, you may struggle with low blood oxygen and lung scarring.

 Your lungs are composed of delicate tissue, and it is important to protect yourself from both airborne irritants and blunt force trauma so that you can avoid collapsed lungs and other problems.
-For help seeking the benefits you may be due, contact a tenacious Raleigh workplace injury attorney from the Law Office of Sam Scudder at (252) 222-0227 today.
+For help seeking the benefits you may be due, contact a tenacious Morehead City workplace injury attorney from the Law Office of Sam Scudder at (252) 222-0227 today.